INTERSECT

 In Ireland, Ursula Nagle is currently undertaking a PhD at Trinity College Dublin titled ‘The Impact of Perinatal Trauma – A mixed methods study investigating and exploring the prevalence, women’s experiences and related factors associated with birth trauma in an Irish maternity setting’.
 Under the supervision of Prof Joan Lalor (Trinity College Dublin), Prof Susan Ayers (City University London) and Prof Antje Horsch (University of Lausanne), the study proposes to measure the prevalence, manifestations and etiology of childbirth-related PTSD (CB-PTSD) through INTERSECT study in one hospital-based location in Ireland, and to explore and understand the experiences of postnatal women with a history of interpersonal trauma (IPT) who also experience birth as a traumatic event.
 Within the interviews, there is a focus on help-seeking behaviours.
 This will be achieved using a two-phase mixed-methods study design.
 In phase 1 (quantitative), systematic sampling will identify participants who have experienced a traumatic birth from INTERSECT study.
 Results of this phase will provide new data on the prevalence, symptom presentation and etiology of birth-related trauma in Ireland.
 In phase 2 (qualitative), criterion-based sampling from INTERSECT will identify participants with a history of IPT who have experienced a traumatic birth.
 In-depth interviews will seek to explore and understand women’s experiences with a focus on help-seeking behaviour.
 Data collection for both phases is well underway and is expected to be completed in June 2024.
 Little is known about the impact of childbirth-related PTSD in Ireland.
 This is important knowledge which can impact national and international clinical practice, policy making and contribute to the development of trauma-informed evidence-based education, practice and service developments.
 For more information please contact: nagleu@tcd.ie @PerinatalMW

-The INTERSECT study also has three groups of researchers from different countries extending the study into specific areas of interest these include; -Fathers/birth partners -Fear of childbirth -Mother-baby bond These groups met frequently in the early stages of the study to decide upon the measures they would add to the core INTERSECT measures to collect additional data which could be analysed across countries on these interests.
+The INTERSECT study also has four groups of researchers from different countries extending the study into specific areas of interest these include; - Fathers/birth partners - Fear of childbirth - Mother-baby bond - Maternal mistreatment These groups met frequently in the early stages of the study to decide upon the measures they would add to the core INTERSECT measures to collect additional data which could be analysed across countries on these interests.
 For more information please contact: intersect@city.ac.uk

 The INTERSECT study also has a postgraduate group which was set up by PhD Student Ursula Nagle from Ireland.
 This group was put in place to connect those postgraduate students working on the INTERSECT project internationally to give an opportunity to network and support one another.
 For more information or to join please contact: nagleu@tcd.ie